 The latter stages of pregnancy bring all kinds of discomforts, and many pregnant moms can add sleeplessness to the list.
 You feel like you’re huge, you can’t get a comfortable position in the bed, and when you do finally find one, you have to get up to go to the bathroom.
 Some pregnant moms find relief sleeping on their backs—but is it safe?

-Here’s why your pregnancy sleeping position matters: As your abdomen grows throughout pregnancy, the additional weight needs somewhere to go when you’re lying down.
-Early on in your pregnancy it might not make much of a difference—and you’re often so tired you don’t even pay attention to your sleeping position anyway.
+Here’s why your pregnancy sleeping position matters.
+As your abdomen grows throughout pregnancy, the additional weight needs somewhere to go when you’re lying down.
+Early on in your pregnancy, it might not make much of a difference—and you’re often so tired you don’t even pay attention to your sleeping position, anyway.
 But as your body grows throughout your pregnancy, back-sleeping causes the full weight of your uterus to press on your spine, intestines, and major blood vessels.
 This additional pressure could cause digestive problems, hemorrhoids, shortness of breath, and lack of blood flow to the baby.
 That’s why lying on your back may cause you to grow dizzy and faint or experience lower back pain.

 That’s not to say, however, that side-sleeping has to be an uncomfortable experience.
 Most women who have been through a pregnancy will tell you that the key is pillows, pillows, pillows.
 You can start with a slim pillow between your legs to keep your knees slightly apart and your hips aligned.
 Many moms also feel more comfortable when they have a slim pillow tucked underneath their abdomen to give it some support.
 Additionally, you may need a pillow tucked in behind your back to give you extra support from behind.
-If you’re used to back-sleeping, you can lean back into your back-pillow and create a compromise position between side-sleeping and back-sleeping.
+If you’re used to back-sleeping, you can lean into your back pillow and create a compromise position between sleeping on your side and sleeping on your back.